openziti/ziti-doc/docfx_project/ziti/manage/pki-troubleshooting.md

 Configuring a Ziti Network's PKI can be confusing.
 Validating a single side of a mutual TLS connection is straightforward it becomes tedious to ensure all the certificates and cas in use are valid when you have a fully configured Ziti Network.
 It's the goal of this page to make diagnosing PKI issues eaiser.
+This guide will also use the paths you will find in the Ziti Edge - Developer Edition.
+Change paths accordingly.

 ### Prerequisites

 The following steps are [bash-based](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) functions and use the [openssl](https://www.openssl.org/), [jq](https://stedolan.github.io/jq/) and [ruby](https://www.ruby-lang.org/en/)
 commands.
 If you don't have bash, openssl and ruby - this page is not for you!
-Do your best to follow along with the scripts and guidance herein or just install bash, openssl and ruby.
+Do your best to follow along with the scripts and guidance herein or just make sure bash, openssl, ruby, and jq are installed.
 All of which are widely available on linux/MacOS/Windows.

 The `ruby` and `jq` commands are not strictly required.
 They are used to make it easy for you to copy/paste these commands.
 The `ruby` command is used to translate yaml into json while the `jq` command is used to pull the specific values out of the given files.
-You can certainly do the same manually (withotu `ruby` and `jq`) if you choose.
+You can certainly do the same manually (without `ruby` and `jq`) if you choose.

 #### Define the verifyCertAgainstPool Function